FahimAnzamDip/go-invoice-api/README.md

     - Generate and Autosend the recurred invoice to the client (Monthly/Quarterly/Semi-Annually/Annually)

 - **Product Management**
-    - You are able to add products/Services according to their category.
+    - You are able to add Products/Services according to their category.

 - **Reports**
-    - See different reports to learn about your client and their payment status at a glance
+    - See different reports to learn about client and their payment status at a glance